MohamedGamalBarghash/Landing_Page/README.md

 # LANDING PAGE PROJECT
 This project was made for the Front End Web Development Professional Nanodegree Program.

-This is a multi-section landing page, the page will automatically add a navigation menu with as many sections as inserted into the webpage, the page is capable of running on any browser on any device.
+This is a one-page multi-section landing page, the page will automatically add a navigation menu with as many sections as inserted into the webpage, the page is capable of running on any browser on any device.

 # CONTENTS: